-Review of basic bowling skills and refinement of the delivery, approach, and spare conversion; opportunity for competitive matches.
+(1.00 cr.)
+(Fall and Spring, Course Offered Every Year) Review of basic bowling skills and refinement of the delivery, approach, and spare conversion; opportunity for competitive matches.
 Taught off-campus, transportation not provided.
 May be taken without prerequisite course with instructor's consent.
-Activity fee assessed.
-Prerequisites: PED-142 or equivalent experience/skill.
+Activity fee as-